 Demand for the SRTS program remained solid, as evidenced by the number of funding applications states have received and the dollar amount requested by those applicants.
-During this reporting period, all states and the District of Columbia announced funding for local or statewide SRTS activities and the schools benefiting from the funding increased from approximately 5,462 schools to 7,662.
-Through July 1, 2010, states had received 9,019 program applications with 43 percentof those being selected for funding.
-Collectively, states continued to supply approximately 37 percent of the $1.5 billion in requested funds for local and statewide SRTS activities.
+During this reporting period, all states and the District of Columbia announced funding for local or statewide SRTS activities and the schools benefiting from the funding increased from approximately 7,662 schools to 11,371.
+Through June 30, 2011, states had received 10,255 program applications with 44 percent of those being selected for funding.
+Collectively, states continued to supply approximately 39 percent of the $1.7 billion in requested funds for local and statewide SRTS activities.

-The work of the National Center encompasses five core functions:
+The work of the National Center encompasses the following functions:

 - The training function works concurrently with technical assistance.
 The National Center has developed courses and an instructor training to address the various educational needs of the states and communities.
-The National Center has dedicated funds to provide two free trainings per state over a five year period as well as increasing access to training opportunities by expanding web-based options.
+The National Center has dedicated funds to provide two free trainings per state as well as increasing access to training opportunities by expanding web-based options.

-- The National Center reports on the number of schools funded and amounts of funding awarded by each state to SRTS programs.
-New this year, it also maintains a database of project descriptions.
+- The National Center tracks and reports the number of schools funded and amount of funding awarded by each state, and maintains a database of project descriptions.

-- The National Center supports local programs in collecting student travel and parent perception data.
-The National Center maintains this data in aggregate and has used it in three major evaluation projects.
+- The National Center supports local programs in collecting student travel and parent perception data and maintains this data set.

 About the National Center for Safe Routes to School

 Established in May 2006, the National Center for Safe Routes to School assists states and communities in enabling and encouraging children to safely walk and bicycle to school.
 The National Center serves as the information clearinghouse for the federal Safe Routes to School program.
 The organization also provides technical support and resources and coordinates online registration efforts for U.S. Walk to School Day and facilitates worldwide promotion and participation.